TerrorAlarm/ai/README.md

 ## Contact

 For more information, contact Terror Alarm at info@terroralarm.org.
+Visit our X account for live coverage of world threats and predictions using this AI: x.com/Terror_Alarm